SLSN 2017egm in a solar-metallicity host but in a young, metal poor population (Izzo et al. 2018)

 The project is supported by a 2016 BBVA Foundation Grant for Researchers and Cultural Creators.

 HETH was founded in 2012 and is not only a young group but is also composed of young researchers.
+And we are probably the most international group at IAA.

 Recent publications and highlights.
 A full publication list can be found in this ADS repository